 In a new scientific study, Danish researchers from Copenhagen University have demonstrated that methylated selenium compounds can regulate the body’s immune system enabling it to better fight certain cancers.
 These selenium compounds are found in certain foods such as garlic and broccoli but also in the selenium preparations containing selenium yeast.

-Certain cancers such as skin cancer, prostate cancer, and some forms of leukemia weaken the body’s immune system by overstimulating it until it eventually breaks down, giving cancer cells a free rein in the body.
+Certain cancers, e.g., in the skin, in the prostate, and in some forms of leukemia, weaken the body’s immune system by overstimulating it until it eventually breaks down, giving cancerous cells a free rein in the body.
 What this new Danish research shows is that the intake of selenium compounds that can be metabolized into methylselenol improves the immune system’s ability to fight cancer.